</aethereum>

 Teams running AI coding agents have no shared context across developers and machines.
 One agent declares an interface; another, on a different laptop, builds against a stale assumption of the same interface.
 The mismatch only surfaces at merge time, after both agents have committed to incompatible shapes.
 The gap the built-in agent-team features leave open is the cross-machine, uncommitted-contract case · the thing git and same-machine frameworks can't see.

 Give the agents a shared brain without changing how developers work.
-Forked a battle-tested MIT room-server CLI for transport, then reshaped the payload from chat into four structured primitives · intent, contracts, collision alerts, and direct messages · mirrored to a hosted Supabase realtime sync layer, with an A2A interop surface and a serverless skills marketplace on top.
+Built the room-server transport from scratch, then put the real design effort into reshaping the payload into four structured primitives · intent, contracts, collision alerts, and direct messages · mirrored to a hosted Supabase realtime sync layer, with an A2A interop surface and a serverless skills marketplace on top.
 Developers keep using native Claude Code, Cursor, or Codex; their agents publish and read context silently underneath.

 Four core primitives